darylhawes/fsip/docs/howto/setup-sphinx-search.md

 You can use the command `crontab -e` to edit your Cron configuration and add the line above.
 This line tells Cron to execute the script on the 5th, 25th, and 45th minute of every hour, every day, etc. It also says where to find the script, and the last two parts simply tell Cron to ignore any output that may be generated.

-###### 7. Tell Alkaline to use Sphinx.
+###### 7. Tell FSIP to use Sphinx.

-Now that you've got Sphinx up and running, you need to notify Alkaline that Sphinx is installed, configured, and ready for use.
+Now that you've got Sphinx up and running, you need to notify FSIP that Sphinx is installed, configured, and ready for use.
 Go to **Dashboard > Settings > Configuration**.
 Scroll down to the "Sphinx" header and click "Use Sphinx to process search queries".
 Save your configuration.

 ###### 8. Make sure it works.

-Ensure that Alkaline is delivering the search results you were expecting it to.
+Ensure that FSIP is delivering the search results you were expecting it to.
 You may want to turn it on and off and compare the results from traditional results to Sphinx results.
-If the results are not what you were expecting, you can disable Sphinx in the Alkaline configuration pane while you fine-tune Sphinx for your Web site's content.
+If the results are not what you were expecting, you can disable Sphinx in the FSIP configuration pane while you fine-tune Sphinx for your Web site's content.

 ###### 9. (Optional) Taking it the next level.